e2eSolutionArchitect/academy/training/aws/aws-architect-masterclass.md

 ***PROGRAM STRUCTURE***
 - MASTERCLASS is a Hybrid program ***ONLINE & CLASSROOM***.
+- The program is divided into two major modules.
+1. Role-based Training 2.
+Certification focussed Training
 - Primarily teaching classes will be conducted via Online mode.
 - There will be in-person meetups & meetings for the project presentation and other technical guidance & socialization purpose.
 The schedule will be shared during the program.
 - It is a 3 Months program.
 2 days a week .
 2 hrs per session.
 - Candidates will be given assignments and project work to complete within the timeline.
 - The program is not a traditional ppt session.
 It is Learn > Build > Get Feedback and Repeat.
 - Every candidate will have hands-on experience to build industry-standard solutions by collaborating with team members.
+- Role-based training is a pre-requisite for Certification focussed training.

 ***IMPORTANT***
 - Attendance is required in every session
 - Certificate of completion of the Masterclass & post-program benefits will be given to all participants who attended >80% of sessions and completed their project work, Assignments, Program Review & Feedback within the timeline with 100% completion.
+- Every session in the Role-based module is structured as Concept/Presentation(30%), Hands-on(70%)

 ----------------------------
 ### Eligibility for attending this training program